Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 This is the first in a series of reviews of acoustic guitars costing less than 500 dollars.

-First off I will discuss the sound of the guitar, both from my own experience and what you can expect from the materials used in making the guitar – followed by some videos of the guitar being played so that you can get some idea of the sound for yourself.
+First off I will discuss the sound of the guitar, both from my own experience and what you can expect from the materials used in making the guitar.
+I included a video of the guitar being played so that you can get some idea of the sound for yourself.

 Then I will discuss the playability – again both from my own experience and based on the materials used on the guitar.